nolll1/laptop-pricing-intelligence-pipeline/README.md

 ## Overview

-The Laptop Pricing Intelligence Pipeline is an end-to-end data engineering project designed to collect, process, store, and analyze laptop pricing data from online retailers.
+The Laptop Pricing Intelligence Pipeline is an end-to-end data engineering project that collects, processes, stores, and analyzes laptop pricing data from online retailers.

-The goal of this project is to simulate a real-world pricing analytics platform where raw product data is transformed into structured warehouse models and business insights.
+The goal is to simulate a real-world pricing analytics platform, transforming raw product data into structured warehouse models and actionable business insights.

-The pipeline will scrape laptop product information, perform data cleaning and feature engineering, load the data into a data warehouse, and create analytical dashboards to understand pricing trends, product segments, and market behavior.
+The pipeline scrapes laptop product information, performs data cleaning and feature engineering, loads the data into a cloud data warehouse, and (upcoming) powers analytical dashboards to surface pricing trends, product segments, and market behavior.

 ---

 ## Business Objective

-The objective is to answer business questions such as:
+The project aims to answer questions such as:

-- How do laptop prices vary across different brands?
+- How do laptop prices vary across brands?
-- Which specifications have the biggest impact on pricing?
+- Which specifications have the biggest impact on price?
-- How does RAM, storage, CPU, and GPU affect laptop prices?
+- How do RAM, storage, CPU, and GPU affect pricing?
-- Which brands provide the best value for money?
+- Which brands offer the best value for money?
 - How do laptop prices change over time?
-- Which products experience the largest discounts?
+- Which products see the largest discounts?

+---

 ## Data Source

-The initial data source for this project will be:

-- Newegg laptop listings

-The website was selected based on:
+**Newegg laptop listings**

+Selected for:

-- Availability of laptop product information
+- Rich laptop product information
-- Product category variety
+- Wide category variety
-- Consistent product structure
+- Consistent product page structure
-- Presence of pricing and technical specifications
+- Availability of both pricing and technical specifications

 ---

 ## Planned Data Fields

-The pipeline will collect information such as:

 ### Product Information
 - Product name